edilbertnunes/edilbertnunes/README.md

 - 👋 Hi, I’m @edilbertnunes
 - 👀 I’m interested in to be a Web Developer
-- 🌱 I’m currently learning HTML, CSS, JavaScript,TypeScript and React JS
+- 🌱 I’m currently learning HTML, CSS, JavaScript, TypeScript, PHP, Laravel and React JS
 - 💞️ I’m looking to collaborate on ...